Published Dec 7, 2023

-One of the challenges Goldsmith faced was to compose a symphonic score that was different from John Williams' Star Wars compositions, which hit two years earlier.
-Instead of the leitmotif device Williams utilised, Goldsmith employed his main theme as a backbone and used it to encapsulate an approach that combined the romance and mystery of space exploration.
+One of the challenges Goldsmith faced was to compose a symphonic score that was different from John Williams' Star Wars compositions, which hit two years prior.
+Instead of the leitmotif device Williams utilized, Goldsmith employed his main theme as a backbone, using it to encapsulate an approach that combined the romance and mystery of space exploration.
 This was a new direction for Goldsmith, venturing into a more romantic idiom of scoring.

 "He was definitely a modernist," said composer David Newman in the liner notes for La-La Land’s definitive release of the soundtrack.
-Newman, who played the violin on The Motion Picture, added "I think Star Trek was a turning point for him.
-I think he realised he couldn't be a Planet of the Apes modernist and compose [for] films."
+Newman, who played the violin on The Motion Picture, added, "I think Star Trek was a turning point for him.
+I think he realized he couldn't be a Planet of the Apes modernist and compose [for] films."

 But The Motion Picture is still very much a Jerry Goldsmith score, especially in the way it adds esoteric instruments and electronic augmentation to the traditional orchestra, harking back to previous scores such as Planet of the Apes (1968) and Alien (1979).
 One of the signature sounds of the film is the blaster beam, the instrument which emits the harsh electronic tones for V'Ger.
 This was built and performed by Craig Huxley, using "a long piece of aluminum with metal strings strung the whole way over it and amplifiers under each string," as Goldsmith described it.

-Jerry Goldsmith returned to the franchise in 1987 when The Next Generation debuted and the opening credits of the show successfully combined the Courage fanfare and the Goldsmith theme (something the composer would later do himself in 1989 for Star Trek V: The Final Frontier).
-He composed music for three further movies, as well as writing the main title theme for Star Trek: Voyager, and whether it was for film or TV, where Star Trek was concerned, Goldsmith was omnipresent.
+Jerry Goldsmith returned to the franchise in 1987 when The Next Generation debuted, with the opening credits of the show successfully combining the Courage fanfare and the Goldsmith theme (something the composer would later do himself in 1989 for Star Trek V: The Final Frontier).
+He composed music for three additional movies, as well as wrote the main title theme for Star Trek: Voyager.
+Whether it was for film or television, where Star Trek was concerned, Goldsmith was omnipresent.